iharkatkavets/fcrypt/README.md

 # fcrypt

-A command-line tool for encrypting and decrypting files using the XChaCha20 algorithm.
+A command-line tool for encrypting files using the XChaCha20 algorithm.

 ## Supported platforms